Defence Academy of the United Kingdom

 The Defence Academy of the United Kingdom provides higher education for personnel in the British Armed Forces, Civil Service, other government departments and service personnel from other nations.
-The Director General of the Defence Academy is Air Marshal Ian Gale, a senior Royal Air Force officer.

 Structure

-The Defence Academy is headquartered at what used to be the Royal Military College of Science site at Shrivenham in southwestern Oxfordshire, though the present campus also extends into the neighbouring village of Watchfield; it delivers education and training there and in a number of other sites.
-The majority of training is postgraduate with many courses being accredited for the award of civilian qualifications.
+The Defence Academy has its headquarters at what used to be the Royal Military College of Science site at Shrivenham in southwestern Oxfordshire, though the present campus also extends into the neighbouring village of Watchfield; it delivers education and training there and in a number of other sites.
+Much of the training is postgraduate including Master of Science courses.

-The formation of the Defence Academy consolidated education and training delivered by a number of different establishments into a single organisational and budgetary structure, intended to improve efficiency, reduce duplication of effort and align delivery to defence requirements.
-The Defence Academy is also responsible for the maintenance of relationships with the UK academic establishment and with military and naval service educational institutions worldwide.

-Non technical research is carried out for the development of doctrine and analysis of the international security environment.
+The Chief Executive and Commandant of the Defence Academy is Major General Peter Rowell, a senior British Army officer.